raqbit/AnimalEssentials/README.md

 13. Replace "a(n)" with the correct thing
 14. /ae spawn (With GUI.)
 15. Make multiple players able to issue the same command at a time (List!)
-16. Particles for /ae kill | /ae spawn
+16. Particles for /ae kill | /ae spawn | /ae name

 -----

 ### Bugs
-1. /ae help | /ae | /ae <anything> <--- Faulty output if issued through console
+1. /ae help | /ae | /ae \<anything\> <--- Faulty output if issued through console
 2. Multiple /ae commands can be issues at the same time
 3. Stacktrace when clicking outside of inventory
-4. When doing /ae tp [home], the particles will go to the animal's location on execution.
+4. When doing particle commands, the particles will go to the animal's location on execution.
 If the animal moves during the animation, the particles will not follow the animal.
 5. /ae tp does not work correctly with multiple players.
+6. A player is a null mob instead of a player.